Time is ticking to get a Brexit deal through parliament.

 There are several steps South Africa's governing party must take to strengthen democracy now that Jacob Zuma has resigned.

 The notwithstanding clause in Canada's Charter of Rights and Freedoms has seldom been used.
-But it's not totally gathering dust, and Quebec is hinting it might use it to defend its niqab law.
+But it's not totally gathering dust, and now Ontario Premier Doug Ford is threatening to wield it.

 A proposed model for an Australian republic encourages active citizenship while preserving the non-partisan, ceremonial role of the head of state.